innoveit/react-native-ble-manager/README.md

 Attempts to connect to a peripheral.
 In many case if you can't connect you have to scan for the peripheral before.
 Returns a `Promise` object.

+> In iOS, attempts to connect to a peripheral do not time out (please see [Apple's doc](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager/1518766-connect)), so you might need to set a timer explicitly if you don't want this behavior.

 __Arguments__
 - `peripheralId` - `String` - the id/mac address of the peripheral to connect.